Read advice for new screenwriters from the editor of Script Magazine that she wishes she had when she began her career as a screenwriter.

 Once you have a script spit-shined and ready… really ready… go to a pitchfest.
 It’s the best way for a new writer with no connections to get read.
-But be warned, you’re not going to sell your script at a pitching event, but you will make connections, and more importantly, you’ll learn how to pitch.
-You’ll need that practice when you finally do get “the” meeting.
-If you don’t have the money to go to L.A., get the Hollywood Screenwriting Directory for industry executive contact information.
+But be warned, you're not going to sell your script at a pitching event, but you will make connections, and more importantly, you'll learn how to pitch.
+You'll need that practice when you finally do get "the" meeting.
+If you don’t have the money to go to L.A., subscribe to IMDbPro for industry executive contact information.

 Be yourself.
 You can be really charming when you aren’t scared to death.